The service

 What happens during a residential sprinkler service.

-A clear, honest walk-through of how we service your system, what we check for, and what you can expect.
+A clear walk-through of how we service and test your system to BS EN 12845 and BS 9251, what we check for, and what you can expect.
 Written for the people responsible for the building, not the people who built it.

 Why an annual service matters.

-A residential sprinkler system is expected to have a competent service at least once a year, so the system that protects your residents is known to work, not assumed to.
+Residential and domestic sprinkler systems are maintained to the British Standards they were designed and installed under: BS 9251 for homes, flats and residential blocks, and BS EN 12845 for larger schemes.
+Both call for routine checks through the year and a competent annual sprinkler inspection, so the system that protects your residents is known to work, not assumed to.
 A service is not a tick-box visit.
 It is the difference between a system that activates when it matters and one that quietly will not.

-The legal duty to keep fire safety in working order sits with the responsible person for the building, usually the owner, freeholder or managing agent.
-If a fire risk assessor, insurer or the fire service asks for evidence, the annual service record is what they will want to see.
+The legal duty to keep fire safety in working order sits with the responsible person for the building, usually the owner, freeholder or managing agent, under the Regulatory Reform (Fire Safety) Order 2005.
+If a fire risk assessor, insurer or the fire service asks for evidence of fire sprinkler compliance, the annual service record and certificate are what they will want to see.

 How it works